firefly-oss/core-banking-cards/docs/index.md

 For detailed information about each use case, click on the corresponding link.

+## API Documentation

+### API Design

+The Core Banking Cards Service follows a consistent and well-structured API design.
+For information about the API design principles and patterns, please refer to the [API Design Guide](api-design.md).

-## API Reference
+### API Reference

 For detailed API documentation, please refer to the [API Reference](api-reference.md) document.
+The API reference includes comprehensive information about all available endpoints, request/response formats, and examples for each operation.

 ## Deployment Guide